Sleep Apnea 101: Definitions

 While Breathing Hours: While breathing hours are only available within the last-day timeframe and with the cumulative code.
 This measurement shows the total hours of use.

-95th Percentile Pressure: AutoAdjust pressure was at or below this pressure 95-percent of the time it is in use.
+95th Percentile Pressure: AutoAdjust pressure was at or below this pressure 95-percent of the time it was in use.

-90th Percentile Pressure: AutoAdjust pressure was at or below this pressure 90-percent of the time it is in use.
+90th Percentile Pressure: AutoAdjust pressure was at or below this pressure 90-percent of the time it was in use.

 AHI: Apnea/Hypopnea Index (AHI) represents the average number of apneas and hypopneas per hour for the timeframe.